ratatui/ratatui-website/code/ratatui-examples/README.md

 # Ratatui Examples

+Note: Edits to the examples in this folder will be overwritten on each release.
+To update these examples, do so in the main [Ratatui](https://github.com/ratatui-org/ratatui) repo.

 This folder contains a copy of the examples from the latest release version of Ratatui.
 It is generated using directly from <https://github.com/ratatui-org/ratatui/tree/latest/examples> using git read-tree as suggested by a